katcipis/katcipis.github.io/_drafts/restless-restfull.md

 I decided to write this because I think it is a very important topic (duh, obviously or I would be an idiot for wasting time no ? =P).
-Not REST of RESTfull, but defining good API's on a distributed system.

 Having good abstractions and a good environment are essential to build a truly scalable distributed system.
 Not only scalable on the sense of supporting millions of users, but cognitively scalable,